KayTwenty/KayTwenty/README.md

 ## Connect with Me

-Feel free to connect with me on social media or check out my personal website for more information:
+Feel free to connect with me on social media or check out my website for more information:

 - 🌐 [kaytwenty.com](https://kaytwenty.com)